ArcanaFramework/arcana/docs/source/data_model.rst

 In Arcana, a *dataset* refers to a collection of comparable data to be jointly analysed (e.g. data from a single research study or collection such as the Human Connectome Project).
-Arcana datasets consist of both source data and the derivatives generated from them.
-Datasets are typically organised into a tree with a defined "hierarchy" of data frequencies (see :ref:`Spaces`).
+Arcana datasets consist of both source data and the derivatives derived from them.
+Datasets are organised into a tree with a consistent "hierarchy" of repeating elements (e.g. groups, subjects, sessions).
-For example, the following dataset stored in a directory tree within in the :class:`.Clinical` space, has a hierarchy of "subjects" > "sessions"
+For example, the following dataset stored in a directory tree, has a hierarchy of "subjects" > "sessions"

 .. code-block::